-• Connection to an AC supply must only be carried out by qualified personnel and the device must always be run directly on a power grid (transformer are permitted) and not on generators or UPS equipment! • Cable cross section must be suitable for the maximum input current of the device!
+Connection to an AC supply must only be carried out by qualified personnel and the device must always be run directly on a power grid (transformer are permitted) and not on generators or UPS equipment!
+Cable cross section must be suitable for the maximum input current of the device!
 See tables below.
-The device should furthermore be fused externally and according to the current rating and cable cross section • Ensure that all regulations for the operation of the device and connection to the public grid of energy recovering equipment have been considered and requirements have been met! • WC models: for safety reasons it's recommended to install a 30 mA RCD for every water-cooled unit (option WC) or at least one per three units • The devices don't feature a power switch, so they definitely require to be powered by external means, such as a contactor or a main switch or directly at the required external 3-phase circuit breaker • In a cabinet system with 1-5 units per cabinet and when powering all units in the cabinet at once by the external switching installation, very high inrush current can appear.
+According to standard EN 61010, the device must be fused externally and the fuse rating must be appropriate to the maximum AC current rating and AC cable cross section Ensure that all regulations for the operation of the device and connection to the public grid of energy recovering equipment have been considered and requirements have been met!
+WC models: For safety reasons it's recommended to install a 30 mA RCD for every water-cooled unit (option WC) or at least one per three units The devices don't feature a power switch, so they definitely require to be powered by external means, such as a contactor or a main switch or directly at the required external 3-phase circuit breaker In a cabinet system with 1 - 5 units per cabinet and when powering all units in the cabinet at once by the external switching installation, very high inrush current can appear.
 The external switching installation must be capable of these high currents!